 1. Conduct a health assessment that is family-centered and both developmentally and culturally appropriate and interpret, and use the resulting health data focusing on:

-- lived experiences of chronic illness, including recognition of stigma and its impact on vulnerable populations; and impact of illness on family functioning.
+- lived experiences of chronic illness, including recognition of stigma and its impact on

-3. Develop and implement a family-centered plan of care for a client with a chronic illness that incorporates evidence-based intervention strategies, assessment data, child and family developmental considerations, and a deep understanding of the patient’s perspective and illness experience within the framework of exacerbation, trajectory, and plateau.
+3. Develop and implement a family-centered plan of care for a client with a chronic illness that incorporates evidence-based intervention strategies, assessment data, child and family developmental considerations, and demonstrates a deep understanding of the clients perspective and illness experience within the framework of exacerbation, trajectory, and plateau.

 5. Identify roles and functions of members of the health care team in order to provide care for the chronically ill.

-6. Use therapeutic communication skills in the development of therapeutic relationships with patients and families.
+6. Use therapeutic communication skills in the development of therapeutic relationships with clients and families.

 Course Activities and Design